Testosterone: Adult

+There are some differences between a male and female brain that may be due to different testosterone levels, one of them being size: the male human brain is, on average, larger.

-Health risks
+Health effects

 Testosterone does not appear to increase the risk of developing prostate cancer.
 In people who have undergone testosterone deprivation therapy, testosterone increases beyond the castrate level have been shown to increase the rate of spread of an existing prostate cancer.

 Conflicting results have been obtained concerning the importance of testosterone in maintaining cardiovascular health.
-Nevertheless, maintaining normal testosterone levels in elderly men has been shown to improve many parameters that are thought to reduce cardiovascular disease risk, such as increased lean body mass, decreased visceral fat mass, decreased total cholesterol, and glycemic control.
+Nevertheless, maintaining normal testosterone levels in elderly men has been shown to improve many parameters that are thought to reduce cardiovascular disease risk, such as increased lean body mass, decreased visceral fat mass, decreased total cholesterol, and improved glycemic control.

 High androgen levels are associated with menstrual cycle irregularities in both clinical populations and healthy women.
+There also can be effects in unusual hair growth, acne, weight gain, infertility, and sometimes even scalp hair loss.
+These effects are seen largely in women with polycystic ovary syndrome (PCOS).
+For women with PCOS, hormones like birth control pills can be used to help lessen the effects of this increased level of testosterone.